 Snow reporting is a challenging process.
-Things like elevation, wind, and aspect can cause the snow depth to vary greatly from one spot to another.
-Just because the snow stake is reading 12″, doesn’t mean there’s a foot evenly coating every part of the mountain.
+Things like elevation, wind, and aspect can cause the snow depth to vary significantly from one spot to another.
+Just because the snow stake is reading 12″ doesn’t mean there’s a foot evenly coating every part of the mountain.
 Even two snow stakes only a few feet apart can have different measurements.
-Some resorts though have gotten reputations for skewing the numbers on a regular basis.
-Jonathan Zinman and Eric Zitzewitz from the Dartmouth College Department of Economics dug deeper into the data to see if this is truly deceptive advertising.
+Some resorts, though, have gotten reputations for skewing the numbers regularly.
+Jonathan Zinman and Eric Zitzewitz from the Dartmouth College Department of Economics dug deeper into the data to see if this is genuinely deceptive advertising.

 Resort snowfall data was compiled for the winters of 2004-2005 through 2007-2008.
-Government snowfall data was captured for the same period using NOAA weather stations and the Snow Data Assimilation System (SNODAS), which provides high tech snowfall estimates for a given area.
-The two economists dove into some very heavy statistics work (that you can read about on your own) to arrive at their conclusions.
+Government snowfall data was captured for the same period using NOAA weather stations and the Snow Data Assimilation System (SNODAS), which provides high-tech snowfall estimates for a given area.
+To arrive at their conclusions, the two economists dove into some very heavy statistics work (that you can read about on your own).

 The data suggest that on an average winter day, resorts are reporting 1.40 inches of new snow versus 1.22 inches recorded by SNODAS or 1.08 inches from NOAA/NOHRSC.
-Most of this discrepancy is driven by resorts over reporting on big powder days with 8 or more inches of new snow.
-Still, it’s a fairly small difference that could easily be accounted for by a resort microclimate and not deceptive advertising.
+This discrepancy is driven by resorts over-reporting on big powder days with eight or more inches of new snow.
+Still, it’s a relatively small difference that could easily be accounted for by a resort microclimate and not deceptive advertising.

-To remove this direct comparison between resort and government snow data, the two analyzed snowfall trends over the course of the week.
+The two analyzed snowfall trends over the week to remove this direct comparison between resort and government snow data.
 While government snowfall data remained relatively flat, resorts reported the most snow on Saturdays, Sundays, and Mondays.
-On average, resorts were reporting about 0.5″ of extra snow on the weekends due to rounding up of measurements and exaggeration of large storms.
-Half an inch doesn’t sound like much, but the inflated numbers were concentrated to only about 30% of sampled days.
-This means many resorts are reporting accurately, while others are really stretching the truth.
+On average, resorts reported about 0.5″ of extra snow on the weekends due to rounding up of measurements and exaggerating large storms.
+Half an inch doesn’t sound like much, but the inflated numbers were concentrated to only 30% of sampled days.
+This means many resorts are reporting accurately while others are stretching the truth.
 A more complex analysis suggests that when resorts do exaggerate, it’s by an inch or more.
 Even though Ullr doesn’t care that you only get to ski on the weekends, resorts have taken notice.